 The Research

-ChainLytix diagnostics are derived from statistical analysis of 202 real supply chain AI deployments.
-Hierarchical logistic regression — validated by a doctoral committee — identifies which variables actually predict success vs. failure.
+ChainLytix diagnostics are derived from hierarchical logistic regression across 202 real supply chain AI deployments — validated by a doctoral committee, not assembled from whitepapers.

 Cross-Domain Pattern Sweep

 60 high-credibility sources across Finance, Healthcare, and IT Operations.
-Extracted universal adoption patterns and anti-patterns that translate to supply chain — the "dark side" variables no vendor talks about.
+Extracted universal adoption patterns and the organizational anti-patterns no vendor talks about.

-Built the 15×14 Task-Readiness Matrix using CMM-anchored scoring rubrics.
-15 SCOR-aligned supply chain tasks scored across 14 readiness dimensions — traits, constraints, and process physics.
+Built the 15×14 Task-Readiness Matrix.
+15 SCOR-aligned supply chain tasks scored across 14 readiness dimensions using CMM-anchored rubrics.

 Statistical Validation

-Hierarchical logistic regression on 202 real deployment cases.
-Five anti-pattern variables added to the model lifted R² from .142 to .634 and accuracy to 85.6%.
-External triangulation against MIT, McKinsey, Gartner, and Deloitte data.
+Hierarchical logistic regression on 202 real cases.
+Anti-pattern variables lifted R² from .142 to .634 and classification accuracy to 85.6%.

 202